PAESCAL-SciDAC5/task-notes-visualization/e3sm-how-to/EAM_remap.md

-# Remap EAM output between horizonal meshes
+# Remapping EAM output between horizonal meshes

 EAM's fluid dynamics solver and large-scale advection algorithm use, for the horizontal discretization, the cubed sphere mesh which is considered to be an unstructured mesh.